cryptrunner49/goargs/DOCS.md

 func (p *Parser) Usage()
 ```

-Prints usage information for all registered flags, showing both short and long names.
+Prints usage information for all registered flags, showing defined short and/or long names.
 Called automatically by `Parse()` when `--help` or `-h` is detected.

 ---